twixraider81/exolang/README.md

 waf has a few extra commands at your disposal.
 Check:
 ./waf --help

+To start gdb and load a script
+./waf --gdb=src/tests/object.exo

+To start valgrind/memcheck and load a script
+./waf --memcheck=src/tests/object.exo

 Examples
 --------
 Take a look at the examples directory.
 It contains pointers on syntax and constructs while i am working on a proper documentation.